junaidurrehman-lab/junaid-data/README.md

 ### 🔹 Tweet Analysis using Neo4j (GraphDB)
 - Designed a **graph data model** in **Neo4j** for querying Twitter data.

 ---

-## 👨‍💻 Data Analysis

-### 🔹 Sports Voucher Program Analysis in Australia
-- Evaluated the efficacy of sports voucher programs using statistical methods.

-### 🔹 Cycling Data Analysis
-- Analyzed cycling data to derive insights on rider behavior and trends.

----

-## 📫 Connect With Me
-📧 Email: [Your Email]
-🔗 LinkedIn: [Your LinkedIn Profile]
-📂 GitHub: [Your GitHub Profile]

----